WELCOME TO DIMITROV LAB

 RESEARCH

-We are an experimental Photochemistry and Photophysics group, which utilises a range of tools to develop novel functional nanomaterials and semiconductors for solar energy harvesting technologies.
-Our interest is in understanding the response of materials on the femtosecond to millisecond timescales to light absorption and all implications for material’s performance and devices like photovoltaics.
+We are an experimental Photochemistry and Photophysics group, which utilises a range of spectroscopic tools to develop novel functional semiconductors, with the main focus on solar energy harvesting technologies.
+Our interest is in understanding the response of materials to light absorption on the femtosecond to millisecond timescales and the implications for material performance in devices like photovoltaics.

 Time-resolved laser spectroscopy techniques like transient absorption and photoluminescence spectroscopy are the main tools we use in combination with material and device fabrication to discover new opportunities for material performance enhancement.